Manash2212/NetFlix-GPT/README.md

 - TMDB IMG_CDN_API.
 - created a usePoplarMovies castom hook.
 - Made the the Browser component looks Realistic.
+- Create custom hooks for TopRated Movies and Upcoming Movies, display the data to the screen.

 # Features -[Planning]